skippyr/becho/PLANNING.md

 quickly, and if you have to mantain a lot of projects including scripts, it can be hard to replan your functions to make different types of interface.

-`becho` is a terminal utility designed to help you print and format a piece of text with just a few flags.
+`becho` is a terminal utility designed to help you treat, format and print a text by only using flags.

 ## How it should receive input?